Joyner, Queensland: Geography

-Joyner is located east of, and is contiguous with Lake Samsonvale.
-The area was originally known as Harrisons Pocket before the modern day adaptation and implementation of the name Joyner.
+The eastern part of Lake Samsonvale is within the locality of Joyner.

-Essentially, the Joyner area may be considered one of the numerous sub-catchments of the North Pine River drainage basin.
+The Joyner area may be considered one of the numerous sub-catchments of the North Pine River drainage basin.
 This basin extends from the western ranges all the way to Moreton Bay.

+History

 The origin of the name Joyner is from the Joyner family, early settlers in the area.

-History
+William Joyner established the pastoral station “Samson Vale” in 1845.